lucky-wolf/DW2-XL/README.md

 - All reactor tech lines have been greatly extended to higher levels of tech.

 ## Targeting and Countermeasures
-- Are size 5 for standard ones, and 15 for fleet ones.
+- Are smaller in general so you can use more ECM and ECCM components on your designs.
 - Have been somewhat nerfed to keep these systems from becoming too much of a "win" for high-tech fleets.
 They help, they're still critical, but they're not a lock-out against your opponents.
 - Sensors have integration targeting value from targeting computers as part of their dependency chain.
 - Long range sensors have gained fleet targeting from dependency on fleet targeting techs.